cheredia19/life-expectancy-world-bank-1960-2022/README.md

 Five countries doubled their expectation of life at birth: two from East Asia and the Pacific, two from South Asia, and one from the MENA region (a special mention to Mali (99.7%), a Sub-Saharan African nation).

+**China's life expectancy at birth** was 33.3 years in 1960.
+In just two years, it rose 52.5% to reach 50.8 years.
+Although growth has slowed since then, it has been steady year by year, reaching 78.6 years for those born in 2022.
+From 1960 to 2022, the expectation of life in China increased by 136.2%, the highest among the listed countries.

 <PlotlyBarChart
   data={{
     url: 'china.csv'